eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

 ### `RawDataOutboundConnector`

 The [`RawDataOutboundConnector`](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/agnostic/outbound/RawDataOutboundConnector.html) interface provides a stream of raw data messages.
-[Raw data messages](../2-integrating/messages/agnostic.md#raw-data-messages) are messages that are received from region-connectors and their region as is, without any changes, which can be useful for debugging purposes or operating on the data provided by metered data administrators itself.
+[Raw data messages](../2-integrating/messages/agnostic.md#raw-data-messages) are messages that are received from region connectors and their region as is, without any changes, which can be useful for debugging purposes or operating on the data provided by metered data administrators itself.

 ### `PermissionMarketDocumentOutboundConnector`